ouhibyann/Big-Data-Project-1/README.md

 I also added some .SVG so you can have a look of the communities'Graphs if you don't have any vizualisation tool.

-UPDATE 26/03 : I'm unable to push the remaining code, however you can see the results of some communities graph in "Graphs" folder
+UPDATE 26/03/2020 : I'm unable to push the remaining code, however you can see the results of some community graphs in the "Graphs" folder